-How To Get Over Someone In Your Friend Group Is Tough, According To An Expert
+How To Get Over Someone In Your Friend Group, Because No Contact Can Get Tricky

 As someone who's dealt with the grim aftermath of getting caught between two friends who ended up in a relationship and a subsequent breakup — dating within your friend circle isn't always the best idea.
 After all, if and when the relationship goes south, the potential for things to get messy is, unfortunately, very real.
 Ultimately, figuring out how to get over someone in your friend group might be way harder than either of you had thought.